Insomnia :Unlocking the Secrets to Better Sleep in 2024

 The use of sleeping pills for sleeplessness is a matter of personal preference and depends on several factors, such as the underlying cause of insomnia and individual medical history.
 Sleeping pills, also known as hypnotics, can be effective in helping people with insomnia to fall asleep and stay asleep.
 However, they can also have side effects, such as grogginess and impaired cognition the next day, and can be habit-forming if taken for an extended period.

 Additionally, sleeping pills may not address the underlying cause of insomnia and should not be used as a long-term solution.
-Instead, they should be used with other treatments, such as cognitive-behavioral therapy for insomnia (CBT-I), to help improve sleep and reduce the need for sleeping pills over time.
+Instead, they should be used with other treatments, such as cognitive-behavioural therapy for insomnia (CBT-I), to help improve sleep and reduce the need for sleeping pills over time.

 It’s important to discuss the use of sleeping pills with a doctor before starting treatment, as they can interact with other medications and may not be safe for everyone.
 In some cases, alternative treatments, such as relaxation techniques or lifestyle changes, may be more appropriate.